pkvenu/BotKIt/readme-rc.md

 #### controller.createWebhookEndpoints()

-This function configures the route `https://_your_server_/glip/receive` to receive webhooks from glip.
+This function configures the route `https://_your_server_/ringcentral/receive` to receive webhooks from RingCentral.